-2.12.3 Transition to "worker" terminology
+2.12.5 Transition to "worker" terminology in BuildBot 0.9.0

 Since version 0.9.0 of Buildbot "slave"-based terminology is deprecated in favor of "worker"-based terminology.

 API change is done in backward compatible way, so old "slave"-containing classes, functions and attributes are still available and can be used.
 Old API support will be removed in the future versions of Buildbot.